 I am a systemic psychotherapist, academic, and writer with a deep commitment to exploring the complexities of human relationships, interconnectedness, and the ways we make meaning in an ever-changing world.
-My work is rooted in the belief that individuals exist within relational and ecological systems, and that understanding these connections is fundamental to both personal and collective transformation.
+My work stems from my belief that individuals exist within relational and ecological systems, and that understanding these connections is fundamental to both personal and collective transformation.

 My Professional Journey

 My career began in nursing, where I developed a keen interest in the ways health, relationships, and social contexts interact.
 This led me into academia, where I have worked as a lecturer, first at the University of Leeds (1994–2000) and later at the University of Hull (2003–2012).
-I currently serve as the Systemic Lead for the Clinical Psychology Doctorate Programme at the University of Hull, where I train future clinical psychologists in systemic thinking and practice.
+I most recently served as the Systemic Lead for the Clinical Psychology Doctorate Programme at the University of Hull (2023-2026), where I supported future clinical psychologists in developing systemic thinking and practice.

-Alongside my academic role, I work as a systemic psychotherapist, supporting individuals, couples, and families in navigating life’s challenges.
+Alongside my academic role, I work as a systemic psychotherapist, supporting families in navigating life’s challenges.
 My therapeutic approach integrates systemic, narrative, and ecological perspectives, emphasizing relational patterns, power dynamics, and the interconnected nature of human experience.

 My Approach

 I believe that change happens in relationship – whether with ourselves, others, or the broader world.
-My approach is grounded in second-order systemic thinking, acknowledging that problems are not simply located within individuals but emerge within relational and social contexts.
+My approach emerges from “second-order” systemic thinking, acknowledging that problems are not simply located within individuals but emerge within relational and social contexts.
 I also draw on the concept of Fourfold Vision, inspired by William Blake and Gregory Bateson, to invite deeper ways of seeing and engaging with life.

 In therapy, this means working collaboratively to uncover patterns, question taken-for-granted assumptions, and explore possibilities for transformation.
 It also involves attending to the broader ecological, social, and historical forces that shape our lives, fostering a sense of connection, agency, and responsibility.